himanshu-chaddha/JavaScript-ES6-ES2015/README.md

 `This is happening because the reference of this object is already set to 'x' and we are not changing any reference of the variable.`

-- Not only with objects but also with arrays we can add values and delete from it whenever needed.Because the object 'x' is refering to a mutable data type.
+- Not only with objects but also with arrays we can add values and delete from it whenever needed.
+Because the object 'x' is refering to a mutable data type.

 #### Let keyword

 - Now, let's move on to the next feature i.e `let` keyword.
 - It is introduced to replace var keyword.
-Because by using `let` keyword we can not declare the same variable two times.
-  > eg. let x=1; and let x=2;
+Because by using `let` keyword we can not declare the same variable two times. eg. `let x=1; and let x=2;`
 - But we can do that with var.
 In this case we can lost the pre declared value.
-- Also, we can declare it by not assigning any value befor hand. eg. `let x;`.And in this case we can assign as many times the value of x.
+- Also, we can declare it by not assigning any value before hand. eg. `let x;`, And in this case we can assign as many times the value of x.

 ```
 let x;